-Australia enjoys quite a few codes of football, but Rugby League is, undeniably, one of the country’s favorites.
-Fans Down Under often bundle up to face the winter cold and rain during League season so they can watch their favorite team battle it out on the field.
+Australia enjoys quite a few codes of football, but Rugby League is, undeniably, one of the country’s favourites.
+During the regular season, fans Down Under often bundle up to face the winter cold and rain so they can watch their favourite team battle it out on the field.

 NRL 2019 schedule: The matches this week

-Watching the 2019 NRL season live and free in Australia
+Watch the 2019 NRL Grand Finals live and free in Australia

-There are quite a few options to choose from when it comes to live streaming every game of the 2019 NRL Premiership online in Australia:
+There are quite a few options to choose from when it comes to live streaming the 2019 NRL Grand Finals online in Australia:

 9Now | Free

 The easiest way would be to download the Nine Network’s 9Now app, available for desktop, iOS and Android.
 You’ll be able to watch a live stream of all the matches that the network holds the rights for, along with all the matches in the finals.

 Kayo Sports | $25 per month; 14-day free trial

 This is Australia’s latest streaming service and it’s dedicated exclusively to sports.
 It mirrors everything being broadcast on a Foxtel Sports package, with the exception of the English Premier League channels, Eurosport and Sky Racing.
 That means, for just $25 a month, you can watch all the sports you want to your heart’s content, including the 2019 NRL Premiership, with no lock-in contracts to keep you tied up.

 Foxtel Now | $54 per month; 10-day free trial